IgniteUI/help-topics/topics/02_Controls/igScheduler/05_igScheduler_Known_Limitations.md

 `320 pixels` is the minimum resolution under which `igScheduler` will be fully visible with properly aligned html elements.
 This applies for mobile devices.

-For the version two is planned to add a message that will be shown when minimum resolution is reached.
+For next releases is planned to add a message that will be shown when minimum resolution is reached.

 ### <a id="MVCWrappers"></a>MVC Wrappers